SolutionGuidance/psm/README.md

 SECTION 3: Features and Functionality
 ---------------------------------------------------------------------

-As of 21 June 2017, the PSM offers the following functionality:
+As of 5 October 2017, the PSM offers the following functionality:

 1. Any user
 * Self-register and create a new account